 Heat pumps are incredibly efficient, even in cold, cold weather.
 While it’s true that the efficiency may dip slightly as the mercury in your thermometer plummets, your heat pump is still performing with impressive efficiency.
 Other settings on your thermostat will end up costing you far more than your heat pump will.

-Why Does My Heat Pump Run All the Time?
+Why Does My Heat Pump Run Constantly In Winter?

-Heat pumps are designed to run 24/7 when the weather outside gets cold.
+Heat pumps are designed to constantly run when winter hits and the weather outside gets cold.
 As temperatures drop below 30 degrees, your home’s heat demand matches the production of the heat pump, requiring it to run continuously to move warm air through the home.
 This is known as the balance point.
 If you tip past the balance point, your heat pump will supplement the heat it provides with backup electrical coils, similar to those found in a hairdryer.

 How Do Backup Electrical Coils Work?